muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T11)
+- New: Play Action: support for Edge TTS AI
+- New: Play Action: support for internal TTS generation (this effectively replaces the functionality of the legacy TTS action)
+- New: Play Action: support for dynamic text changes (variable evaluation)
+- New: Play Action: support for | separator to indicate multiple phrases picked at random.
+- New: Tools: New menu entry to convert legacy TTS to Play Action.
+This will take every TTS instance in the profile and replace it with the identical Play Action while preserving the settings.

+- Fix: Play Action: UI using too much vertical space.
+- Fix: Play Action: support special characters when saving to profile.

 ### (m77T10)
 - New: Input Viewer: add a new helper button to show/hide visualizers.
 Clicking this button will also enabled the visualizer and attempt to make it visible.
 - Fix: API: disconnected devices would not load if defined in a profile.